assassint2017/abdominal-multi-organ-segmentation/README.md

 i normalized the axial spacing to 3mm. and truncated the hu value to a certain range. only the slice contain organ are used to train the network.

 ## network architecture
-i use two u-shape like 3D FCN, and add residual connection at a group of convlayers.
-In order to increase the receptive field，i add some hybrid dilated convlayer to the last stage of the encoder.most idea come form [1].
+i use two u-shape like 3D FCN, and add residual connection at a certain group of convlayers.
+In order to increase the receptive field，i add some hybrid dilated convlayer to the last two stage of the encoder.most idea come form [1].

 ## implementation detail
+i use adam optim and set the initial learning rate to 1e-4, train on three GTX 1080TI with batch size equal to three.the whole trainging process take about 13 hours.

 ## result
 i use mean dice coefficient as metrics.